casc3798/planning-poker-express-ts-mongo/README.md

 `docker-compose build` : This will build the docker image from the Dockerfile definition

+`docker-compose up --renew-anon-volumes` : This will run the docker container from the custom image definition and another one from a pre-defined mongodb image

 Now you are ready for using the Express TS API, you can do any request to http://localhost:PORT/api/v1/

 ## Tests